NayvenFR/YCH-Control/README.md

 Legrand® Home + Control for Homey

-This app allows you to connect to your Legrand® Home + Control environment to Homey and control your devices directly from Homey.
+This app allows you to connect your Legrand® Home + Control environment to Homey and control your devices directly from Homey.

 The supported devices are the following: